RedisClusterTopo/ClusterManager/README.md

 This tool will be delivered as a web app leveraging the ioredis library (https://github.com/luin/ioredis/) via Node.js to query Redis Cluster for information about a given deployment's topology and relay that information to client browsers.
 From there information will be parsed and a Cluster topology will be generated.

+As of now, we are specific the the AWS platform.
+Due the the problem of NAT, current versions of the app require the deployment of our service to within the VPC hosting Redis Cluster.
+Future versions may allow for deployment outside of the VPC with the option of using a public-facing forwarding instance to route TCP connections to private addresses running Redis Cluster.

+#Setup

+In order to use the app, you will need to add certain tags to your EC2 instances.

+1) A tag common to all your instances to identify the machines running Redis Cluster
+2) Tags identifying the node type and port over which they run. i.e. Key = 'master'      Value = '7000' Instances may have multiple master or slave tags.

+PlLEASE NOTE: ioredis will not require all of your nodes to be tagged in order to connect to your cluster.
+If you have a sizeable deployment, it will suffice to tag a small number of nodes - ioredis will autodiscover the remaining nodes so long as a sufficient amount are reachable.

 # Group Members:

 Alex Kiefer